-This website uses its own and third party cookies to ensure that you have a better browsing experience, you can share content on social networks and to obtain statistics and browsing habits of users of this website.
+This website uses its own and third-party cookies to ensure that you have a better browsing experience, you can share content on social networks, and obtain statistics and browsing habits of users of this website.

 As a user, you can reject the processing of data or information by blocking these cookies through the appropriate configuration of your browser.
 However, you should know that, if you do, this site will not work properly.

 According to article 22.2 of Law 34/2002 on Services of the Information Society and Electronic Commerce, if you continue browsing, you will be giving your consent for the use of these cookies.

 The installation of these cookies requires the consent of the user.

 When you submit data through a form such as those found on contact pages or comment forms, cookies may be set to remember your user details for future correspondence.